castlemock/castlemock/README.md

 ## What to Use Castle Mock for and When to Use It

 Use **Castle Mock** to mock out RESTful APIs and SOAP web services for testing purposes for when either performing system or integration tests.
 It is recommended to only use **Castle Mock** on an internal network and never be used publically. **Castle Mock** is **NOT** developed or meant for anything else other than for testing purposes.

-## Download

-Non-source downloads such as WAR files can be found on our website: [https://www.castlemock.com/](https://www.castlemock.com/).
-The WAR files can also be located and downloaded from [GitHub Releases](https://github.com/castlemock/castlemock/releases).

 ## Installation